wernsey/Jatalog/README.md

 You can trim facts before you start with `expandDatabase()` so that you only evaluate facts that are relevant to your goals.
 So, for example, if your goal is related to "cousins" then you can filter out facts related to "employment".
-Actually, you can filter out the facts in the same way that you filter the rules in `getRelevantRules()`
+Actually, you can filter out the facts in the same way that you filter the rules in `getRelevantRules()`.

 When you're building the database, you can store all the Facts in a `FactProvider` object that wraps a `Map<String, List<Expr>>` so that the `Expr`s are stored in a structure indexed by the predicate.
-This way you only need to ever examine facts that have the same predicate as the current goal
+This way you only need to ever examine facts that have the same predicate as the current goal.

-* You have to construct this object before evaluation starts in the `query(List<Expr> goals)` method.
+* You have to construct this object before evaluation starts in the `query(List<Expr> goals)` method from the facts in the database.
+You may be able to optimize this if you filter the facts as with `getRelevantRules()`.
+(A)
-* matchGoals() will use this object to iterate through only tjhe relevant facts, rather than all of them.
+* `matchGoals()` will use this object to iterate through only the relevant facts, rather than all of them.
-* The line `facts.addAll(newFacts);` in `expandStrata()` has to be changed to reorganise the facts inside this FactProvider
+* The line `facts.addAll(newFacts);` in `expandStrata()` has to be changed to reorganize the facts inside this FactProvider

 ----

 The EDB can also be hidden behind an EdbProvider interface with a method `Collection<Expr> getFacts(String predicate)` - this way users of the library will be able to use different sources for the EDB, such as a SQL database, CSV or XML files.
 For example, an EDB that is backed by a database can do a `SELECT * from predicate` when necessary.

+You need to retrieve all relevant facts in the `query(List<Expr> goals)`.
+See (A) of my previous section.

 Such an EdbProvider interface will also have to have a `add(Expr e)` method that can insert facts into this back-end, for use by the
 `JDatalog#execute()` and `JDatalog#fact()` methods.